benjaminspringer98/dab-project-i/REFLECTION.md

   assignments during runtime (apart from directly creating new ones in the database).

-## Caching

-- Redis is also used as a cache for DB operations
-- cache purging mechanism are in place, when data is updated or modified (i.e. assignments are submitted / submissions are updated)
-- uses second Redis instance, to not delete data from message queue, when cache gets purged

 ## Future outlook: Improving performance

 - Alluding to lecture 3: Instead of passing the complete test code into the